Adel1250/Vacation-Tracking-System/README.md

 + Provides a **Web service interface** for other internal systems to query any given employee’s vacation request summary.

 + Interfaces with the **HR department legacy systems** to retrieve required employee information and changes.

+## 2. Domain

+In the past, all vacation time had to be approved by an immediate manager and then checked by a clerk in the HR department before it was authorized.
+Sometimes this manual process could **take days**.

+An **automated system** will speed up this process and will require at most **one manual approval** by the immediate manager (some high-level employees may not require manager approval).

+This system has the potential to **save time and money** mostly in the HR department, which is essentially taken out of the individual time request process and replaced by a **rules-based validation system**.
+HR personnel are still responsible for entering and updating employee vacation data in the system; however, they will no longer be a link in the chain for requesting and validating each time request.